How to Play Backgammon

 Bearing Off

-If no checker can bear off with the number(s) rolled, the player must make a legal move(s) with a checker(s) from a higher point.
+If there is no checker on the point matching the number rolled, the player must make a legal move with a checker from a higher-numbered point, if possible.

 Bearing off is done by rolling a number corresponding to a point with a checker residing on it.